 04 of 12

-Maple trees are, of course, the royals of the fall-foliage world in North America.
-You didn't need me to tell you that.
+Maple trees are the royals of the fall-foliage world in North America.
 Folks rather derisively dubbed "leaf peepers" sometimes drive hundreds of miles to witness the magnificent fall-foliage displays in places like the White Mountains of New Hampshire.
 If you're one of these intrepid travelers, you are probably already aware that maples are bound to make any list of the most colorful trees for fall.

-The answer really depends on your interests.
 If you desire color in a hurry, 'Autumn Blaze' maple is one of your better choices.
-But have you ever dreamed of making your own maple syrup?
+Have you ever dreamed of making your own maple syrup?
 Surely, it would be a nice bonus to have some home-made syrup to drizzle over your pancakes, wouldn't it?
 Sugar maples give you just that bonus, potentially.Continue to 5 of 12 below.

 05 of 12

 Japanese maples have a beauty all their own.
-Many types have colorful leaves not just in autumn, but during other seasons, as well (indeed, compared to most specimens, even the spring and summer leaves of some Japanese maples bear "fall color").
+Many types have colorful leaves not just in autumn but during other seasons.
 'Crimson Queen' Japanese maple is a dwarf type favored by lovers of weeping trees.
 And what bonus trait lands it on this list?
 Well, it is popular with aficionados of the art of bonsai.

 06 of 12